Czajnikowski/Babylon/README.md

 The responsibilities of the app are split across three separate frameworks and the app target itself:

 1. `View` - leaf framework concerned just about the presentation layer.
-2. `Networking` - leaf framework concerned about the networking.
+2. `Networking` - leaf framework concerned about networking.
 3. `ViewModel` - framework depending on both `Networking` and `View` concerned about the bidirectional mapping of data between the `View` and underlying logic and services.
 4. `Babylon` app target - main target where dependency injection takes place via the `Coordinator`

 There is a subtle difference between *classic* MVVM and my approach.
-In *classic* MVVM the View layer depends on ViewModel, and in my approach the ViewModel depends on the View.
+In *classic* MVVM the View layer depends on ViewModel and in my approach, the ViewModel depends on the View.
 Such dependency graph makes `View` a decoupled, leaf framework making it easy to compile, develop and test independently.
-Thanks to it I've been able to leverage the Playground Driven Development technique to implement and trobuleshoot both view's implementations (see `*.playground` in the project).
+Thanks to it I've been able to leverage the Playground Driven Development technique to implement and troubleshoot both view's implementations (see `*.playground` in the project).
+The frameworks are additionally extracted into separate projects.
+This makes presumable cross-team development less prone to merge conflicts.

 ### Tests